 By then I had a whole wodge of new ideas and wanted to restart the project, I had a better camera (which turned out to be a lousy camera) but really needed a more adaptable main character.
 The original porcelain doll had a wire framed cloth body and was rigid so posing was impossible.
 However the internet provided me with two possible replacements, The first being an “American Girl” doll and the second a “My Twinn”.
 The Twinns really won hands down, they were a bit more pricey, more agile, larger and did not have teeth!
 (One of mine acquired a chainsaw, but that’s another story).

 I ordered my original custom doll in 2003, and tentatively named her Caitlyn.
 But, things were already wobbly at My Twinn as it shut up shop shortly after I ordered her.
 I was fortunate enough though that she was completed and I collected her while on holiday in the USA in 2004.

 The rest is history as my collection grew so did their associated luggage, props and pets (and that chainsaw I was telling you about).
-I was also fortunate enough to find a like minded friend in the USA who really fed my collection and we collaborated in most of the stories that still exist on my website.
+I was also fortunate enough to find a like minded friend in the USA who really fed my collection and we collaborated in most of the stories that used to exist on my website.

 I eventually dropped out of the story business as my own ideas dried up once again, and my interest waned.
 By then I had over 25 dolls but they were not as much fun as when I had 4.
 The My Twinn company however was also battling with its own problems, quality was always an issue, and complaints were rife.
 The prices of dolls had been high on the auction sites when the company was closed, and now the prices plummeted, although the prices for some of the rare face molds was hard to believe.
 I cannot really tell all the history of the company, but there is a website that can.
 The one part that always disturbed me was that the company rarely seemed to listen to the community and its customers, and even though I was no longer getting dolls from them I had plenty of friends that were.